StationQ/Liquid/README.md

 __2017/06/14 Fixed scripts on Linux and OSX__

-A recent upgrade to .Net (from 4.5.1 to 4.6.1) made it impossible to incrementaly load scripts that were compiled with `/S` on Linux or OSX (compiling with 4.6.1 and loading into a 4.5.1 app).
-We have updated the kit so that LIQ<i>Ui</i>|&#x232A; is now built with 4.6.1 and incremental script loading should now work with the version on the web site.
+A recent change to FSharp on Linux and OSX made it impossible to incrementaly load scripts that were compiled with `/S`.
+We have updated the kit so that the linux directory now contains private copies of `FSharp.Core.*` which should fix the problem.

 __2017/04/18 Drawing Shor Circuits__